BA in Chinese Language & Literature

 Like all World Languages & Literatures (WLL) majors, Chinese Language & Literature majors begin with CAS XL 100 Leaving Home: Explorations in World Literature, a team-taught course in which students meet the WLL faculty through guest lectures and get oriented in the rich diversity of the world’s literary traditions.
 They begin Chinese language study as early as possible and complete at least three language courses beyond the fourth-semester level (CAS LC 212).
 Students also have the option of taking introductory as well as more advanced courses in Classical Chinese (with course options taught in Chinese or in English).
 Masterpieces of Chinese Literature (CAS LC 250) introduces students to major texts in English translation and can be taken early in the student’s program.
 Four additional courses in Chinese language, literature, and/or culture provide greater depth in areas of special interest to the student.
 One WLL elective focusing on language, literature, or culture from outside of the Chinese-speaking world enhances regional, global and/or historical comparison.
 Students wishing to explore more of WLL’s course offerings outside of Chinese may substitute an additional elective for one of their four courses in Chinese language, literature, or culture.
 Seniors majoring in WLL come back together in XL 479, the senior capstone seminar.
 Students use this course to produce a substantial project in their major and share their work with other WLL seniors working in other languages.
 The course provides students with structure and research guidance for developing and discussing their projects, while meetings with a faculty language mentor hone students’ advanced language skills as applied to the area of their research.
 Student presentations build oral communication skills and the ability to describe one’s work to others.
 Possible final projects could include a research paper on literature, film, or popular culture; an annotated translation or work of subtitling; a video essay; or a digital humanities project.
 Students producing excellent capstone projects will be encouraged to develop them into senior honors work.

-A total of 11 four-credit courses is required, all completed with a grade of C or higher.
+A total of eleven 4-credit courses is required, all completed with a grade of C or higher.

 - CAS XL 100 Explorations in World Literature: Leaving Home